 Research and Discovery

-U-M’s research accomplishments span nearly every field of science, engineering, medicine, social sciences, and the humanities.
-But it’s not just the excellence across a broad spectrum that gives the U-M research community its creative spark.
-It’s the unique opportunity for connections across campus and beyond that has led to U-M’s exceptional record of achievement.
+But it’s not just excellence across a broad spectrum that sparks innovative research at the U-M. It’s the unique opportunity for collaboration across campus and beyond that has led to U-M’s exceptional record of achievement.

 Partnering with industry further fuels discovery and innovation.
-U-M actively engages in a broad range of mutually beneficial research partnerships with businesses both large and small to spur progress on everything from pharmaceutical development to understanding the impact of climate change.
+U-M actively engages in a broad range of research partnerships with businesses both large and small to spur progress on everything from driverless vehicle technology to pharmaceutical development.

-As part of the international research community, U-M regularly draws on ideas from scholars around the globe.
-Michigan researchers are also at work in countries on virtually every continent, gaining direct exposure to challenges and new perspectives.
-To expand opportunities, the University has also formed close ties with selected institutions worldwide, exposing faculty and students to different ideas, experiences, and perspectives.
+And as part of the international research community, the University regularly draws on ideas from scholars across the globe.
+U-M researchers are working in countries on virtually every continent, gaining direct exposure to challenges and new perspectives.
+To expand opportunities, U-M also has forged partnerships with leading institutions worldwide, exposing faculty and students to fresh ideas, experiences and perspectives.

 U-M’s research enterprise not only provides remarkably fertile ground for generating new ideas and insights—it also enhances both undergraduate and graduate education.
 In the classroom and through direct involvement in research, students develop a spirit of inquiry and creativity that prepares them to make a difference no matter what careers they choose to pursue.